Our Metals

 Rose Gold:

 Rose gold has become increasingly popular over the years due to the feminine and romantic appeal.
-The pink tone is due to additional copper when alloyed with pure gold, giving the metal, its unique blush tone.
+The pinkish-red tone is due to additional copper when alloyed with pure gold, giving the metal, its unique blush appearance.

 Top: 18K | Bottom: 14K